 Part 3: Using Terminal Block or Copper Busbar for High-Current PCBs

 You can install terminal blocks (also known as terminal connectors), a kind of connector to attach a single wire that can withstand the expected current.
-For example, you can check the below high-frequency PCBA used for communication interface conversion.
+For example, you can check the below high-current PCBA used for EV battery pack's cell contact system (CCS).

 Screw terminals can be added to PCBs used for communications, medical, power, computing, and mobile applications.